frictionlessdata/frictionless-py/README.md

 #### custom-constraint

 With Table Schema we could create constraints for an individual field but sometimes it's not enough.
-With a custom custom constraint check every row could be checked against limited python expression where variable names are column values.
-Available operators - https://github.com/danthedeckie/simpleeval#operators
+With a custom custom constraint check every row could be checked against limited python expression where variable names resolve to column values.
+See list of [available operators]( https://github.com/danthedeckie/simpleeval#operators).
+It accepts following options:

+- `constraint (str)` - constraint definition e.g. `col1 + col2 == col3`

 Consider csv file like this: